prometheus/jmx_exporter/docs/README.md

 ## Integration Test Suite

-The JMX exporter uses the [AntuBLUE Test Engine](https://github.com/antublue/test-engine) and [Testcontainers](https://www.testcontainers.org/) to run integration tests with different Java versions.
+The JMX exporter uses the [Braxco](https://github.com/antublue/braxco) and [Testcontainers](https://www.testcontainers.org/) to run integration tests with different Java versions.

 You need to have Docker installed to run the integration test suite.